-- 1. Short-answer questions: - a.
-What is the traditional definition of knowledge? - b.
-What is the difference between realism and relativism? - c.
+- A. Comprehension questions.
+(When you answer these questions, pretend that you are explaining or teaching the answer to a friend who is not in the class.
+Doing that will force you to put in LOTS more background information than you would if you were trying to answer them for your instructor.) - 1.
+What is the traditional definition of knowledge? - 2.
+What is the difference between Realism and Relativism? - 3.
 Could one be a realist and a relativist about biology?
-Why or why not? - d.
-Why does the existence of disagreement in some subject area not show that relativism is true of that area? - e.
-Why is realism the default attitude to take in a subject area? - f.
+Why or why not? - 4.
+Why does the existence of disagreement in some subject area not show that Relativism is true of that area? - 5.
+Why is Realism the default attitude to take in a subject area? - 6.
 How are freedom of action and freedom of belief alike?
-How are they different? - g.
-What is an example of an emotional reason to believe something? - h.
-What are emotional reasons not good enough for knowledge? - i.
+How are they different? - 7.
+What is an example of an emotional reason to believe something? - 8.
+Why are emotional reasons not good enough for knowledge? - 9.
 List two ways in which emotions can be obstacles to critical thinking.

-- j.
-What is the difference between acceptable reasons and sufficient reasons?
-Give an example of reasons that are sufficient to believe something but not acceptable. - k.
-Could evidence be over-ridden without being undermined?
-Explain using an example. - I. The traditional philosophical definition of knowledge says that knowledge is justified true belief.
+- 10. What is the difference between acceptable reasons and sufficient reasons?
+Give an example of reasons that are sufficient to believe something but not acceptable. - 11.
+Could evidence be overridden without being undermined?
+Explain using an example. - 12.
+The traditional philosophical definition of knowledge says that knowledge is justified true belief.
 When presented with a definition that analyzes some idea or concept into several parts or elements, it is a good idea to investigate how those elements are related to one another.
 To do this, one asks whether it would be possible to have two of the elements without the third.
-That is, is it possible for someone to have a belief that is justified (i.e., based on epistemic reasons) even though the belief is not true?
-Try to construct stories to test whether these elements are independent.
+Is it possible for someone to have a belief that is justified (i.e., based on epistemic reasons) even though the belief is not true?
+Try to construct stories to test whether these elements are independent?

-1.3 CRITICAL THINKING AND PERSONAL AUTONOMY
+CRITICAL THINKING AND PERSONAL AUTONOMY

 We have seen that critical thinking is aimed at knowledge.
 It pretty much goes without saying that knowledge is valuable.
-For one thing, since knowledge requires truth, if we know something then we are not wrong.
+For one thing, since knowledge requires truth, if we know something then we have the truth on our side.
 So critical thinking, to the extent that it can help us gain knowledge, can also save us from making mistakes.
 And that is a good thing.
 But thinking critically as we decide what to believe or do is valuable for a different, and in some ways more important, reason.
 Thinking critically is essential to making up one's own mind, and this is fundamental to being an autonomous person.
-Let's explore this by looking first at the differences between a belief and a prejudice.
+Let us explore this by looking first at the differences between a belief and a prejudice.

-1.3.1 Belief and Prejudice
+1.8.1 Belief and Prejudice